teaforthecat/duct-kafka/README.md

 ### Producing and consuming

-Assuming `conn` is managed by duct and setup as a dependency injected into a function, then the calls to product and consume would look something like this:
+Assuming `conn` is managed by duct and setup as a dependency injected into a function, then the calls to produce and consume would look something like this:

 ```clojure
 (require '[duct.queue.kafka :as k])